apache/accumulo-website/_docs-unreleased/development/iterators.md

 pattern before returning from `seek`.

 It is important to retain the original [Range] passed to this method to know when this Iterator should stop reading more Key-Value pairs.
-Ignoring this typically does not affect scans from a Scanner, but it will result in duplicate keys emitting from a BatchScan if the scanned table has more than one tablet.
+Ignoring this typically does not affect scans from a [Scanner], but it will result in duplicate keys emitting from a [BatchScanner] if the scanned table has more than one tablet.
 Best practice is to never emit entries outside the seek range.

 ### next